wei3chen2/credit-risk-classification/README.md

 ﻿
 ## Credit Risk Analysis
 ##                --Using Logistic Regression Model and ROS Method

 ## Overview and purpose

 Credit risk analysis is a process of predicting and assessing the probability of loss when lending money to a borrower.
-The purpose of this project is to use different machine learning models to conduct risk analysis, identify healthy loans and high-risk loans, and then compare their performance and select the best model to help lending organizations such as banks reduce the risk of losing money.
+The purpose of this project is to use different machine learning models to conduct risk analysis, identify healthy loans and high-risk loans, and then compare their performance and select the best model to help a peer-to-peer lending service company identify the creditworthiness of borrowers.
 The lending dataset provided is split, resampled, and tested.
 Logistic regression model is implemented and random over sampler (ROS) method is used to optimize the model.

 ## Results